Vitamin B12 Deficiency

 Despite the availability of vitamin B12 in a balanced diet, deficiency is not all that uncommon, particularly among people over 50 years of age, premenopausal women and people who follow strict vegan diets.

 Low levels of vitamin B12 may be the result of a number of different factors and conditions.
 One of the most common causes of vitamin B12 deficiency is pernicious anemia, a condition where a person’s immune system mistakenly reduces their ability to absorb the vitamin.
-Less common causes of deficiency include surgery on the stomach or intestines, inadequate dietary intake, intestinal conditions that interfere with absorption of vitamin B12, and certain medications.
+Less common causes of deficiency include conditions affecting the stomach or intestines that interfere with absorption of vitamin B12, inadequate dietary intake, and certain medications.

 If left untreated, the symptoms of vitamin B12 deficiency tend to worsen and irreversible problems involving the nerves and brain may develop.
 The risk of experiencing a number of serious complications, including heart failure, may also increase.
 For this reason, it is important to seek medical advice without delay should any of these symptoms be present.